j-miet/screenerfetch/README.md

 As you can see, float values follow more traditional rounding rules (well, negative numbers round exactly the same as positives, though).
-But integers are always rounded towards floor value - be aware of this so you don&#39;t end up losing any valuable information the decimal points might convey.
+But integers are always rounded towards floor value - be aware of this so you don&#39;t end up losing valuable information the decimal points might convey.

 ## Workbook types